 Stockeld Road, Ilkley, West Yorkshire

-A modest Gothic Revival building by the Bradford architect Edward Simpson, who built widely in the diocese, with an ambitious and successful re-ordering of 1979 by Peter Langtry-Langton.
+A modest Gothic Revival building by the Bradford architect Edward Simpson, with an ambitious and successful re-ordering of 1979 by Peter Langtry-Langton.

 Architect: Edward Simpson